ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-83.md

 ```
 GET [base]/Patient/$ihe-pix?sourceIdentifier=urn:oid:1.2.3|123&targetSystem=urn:oid:5.6.7&targetSystem=urn:oid:2.16.756.5.30.1.127.3.10.3
 ```
+See [Input Parameters example](Parameters-ParametersPmirInput.html) (and the corresponding [profile](StructureDefinition-ch-pixm-in-parameters.html)) for the Mobile Patient Identifier Cross-reference Query.

-See [Parameters example](Parameters-ParametersPmirCrossreferenceQuery.html) as **response** to the Mobile Patient Identifier Cross-reference Query.
+See [Output Parameters example](Parameters-ParametersPmirOutput.html) (and the corresponding [profile](StructureDefinition-ch-pixm-out-parameters.html)) as **response** to the Mobile Patient Identifier Cross-reference Query.

 ### Security Consideration